 GoReact videos are stored in Amazon's secure cloud service, the largest and most respected cloud provider in the world.
 Amazon employs a wide breadth and depth of security measures for its cloud servers.
 GoReact utilizes Amazon's primary security infrastructures, including two-factor authentication for all users.

-Users are authenticated at https://goreact.com using email and password credentials, or via a third-party single sign-on as configured by the customer.
-Examples include authentication via organizational credentials (CAS, OAuth) or via a learning system such as Blackboard or Canvas.
+Users are authenticated at https://goreact.com using email and password credentials, or via a learning management system (ie. Canvas, Blackboard, etc.).